moloney/dcmstack/doc/Introduction.rst

 Introduction
 ============

-DcmStack allows series of DICOM images to be stacked into multi-dimensional arrays.
+The *dcmstack* software allows series of DICOM images to be stacked into multi-dimensional arrays.
 These arrays can be written out as Nifti files with an optional header extension (the *DcmMeta* extension) containing a summary of all the meta data from the source DICOM files.

 Dependencies
 ------------

-DcmStack works with Python 2.6 and 2.7.
-With Python 2.6 it is not possible to maintain the order of meta data elements when reading back the JSON.
+Either Python 2.6 or 2.7 is required.
+With Python 2.6 it is not possible to maintain the order of meta data keys when reading back the JSON.

 DcmStack requires the packages pydicom_ (>=0.9.7) and NiBabel_.